Yusheng-Hu/Position-Pro-Algorithm/README.md

 The **PositionPure** algorithm is a high-performance, iterative approach to generating all permutations of a set.
 By utilizing an iterative state machine rather than traditional recursion, it significantly reduces function call overhead and optimizes CPU branch prediction efficiency.

-### Key Features
-* **Iterative State Machine**: Eliminates recursion depth limits and stack-related performance bottlenecks.
-* **Hardware Affinity Binding**: Includes native Windows API support (`SetThreadAffinityMask`) to lock execution to a specific logical core, minimizing context-switching noise and cache misses.
-* **High-Precision Benchmarking**: Performance is measured using the Windows High-Precision Event Timer (`QueryPerformanceCounter`) for nanosecond-level accuracy.
+The algorithm utilizes an **iterative state machine** to eliminate recursion overhead and leverages **hardware affinity binding** via the Windows API to minimize context-switching noise, with performance verified to nanosecond-level accuracy through **high-precision benchmarking**.

 [//]: # (UNIQUE_PP_ALGO_BENCHMARK_DATA_SECTION_START_DO_NOT_REMOVE)